Teleport Blog - Choosing an SSH Client on Windows - Aug 20, 2023

 There are several Windows-friendly SSH clients available to keep these connections secure.
-In this article, we’ll explore the more common ones and compare the core characteristics of the following five clients:
+In this article, we’ll explore the more common ones and compare the core characteristics of the following clients:

 We’ll examine cost, ease of setup and use, and feature set from a protocol supportability perspective for each client.
 We’ll also share some guidelines to help select your next SSH client on Windows.

 PuTTY is the most common SSH client on Windows and the oldest client in this comparison.
 It is a free and very lightweight tool.
 It supports various protocols, including SSH, Telnet and Serial, and offers features like saved sessions, key authentication, X11 forwarding, session logging and terminal customization.
 If you want to transfer files, you can use command line tools provided by PuTTY (they support SCP and SFTP).

 In 2022, it also gained OpenSSH certificates support, so you can use it to connect to servers that support it (like Teleport servers).